Dollar (reactivity)

+When certain components or parameters change the reactivity of a nuclear reactor, the changes may be calculated as their reactivity worth.
+A control rod and a chemical reactor poison both have negative reactivity worth, while the addition of a neutron moderator would generally have a positive reactivity worth.
+Reactivity worth can be measured in dollars or cents.
+During the design and testing of a nuclear reactor, each component will be scrutinized to determine its reactivity worth, often at different temperatures, pressures, and control rod heights.
+For example, the burning of reactor poisons is important to the lifespan of the reactor core, since their reactivity worth decreases as the core ages.

+Reactivity in general

+Reactivity (ρ) is dimensionless, but may be modified to make it less cumbersome.
+Since reactivity is often a small number, it may be denoted in percent, i.e. %ΔK/K. Thus, a reactivity of 0.02 ΔK/K would be reported as 2 %ΔK/K. A nuclear reactor with a 2% reactivity is supercritical.
+A negative sign would indicate that it is subcritical.

+The per cent mille (pcm) is used for even finer-grained measurements of reactivity, amounting to one-thousanth of a percent.
+Likewise, an InHour (inverse hour) is another small measurement of reactivity that takes into account the time of multiplication.

+The unitless, pcm, percent, and inverse-time-based versions of reactivity can all be converted to dollars with the formula above and the InHour equation.
+From there, the startup rate (SUR), reactor period and doubling time of the reactor can be calculated.

 Meaning and use

-Each nuclear fission produces several neutrons that can be absorbed, escape from the reactor, or go on to cause more fissions in a chain reaction.
-When an average of one neutron from each fission goes on to cause another fission, the reactor is just barely "critical" and the chain reaction proceeds at a constant power level.
+Each nuclear fission produces several neutrons that can be absorbed, escape from the reactor, or go on to cause more fissions in a nuclear chain reaction.
+When an average of one neutron from each fission goes on to cause another fission, the reactor is "critical", and the chain reaction proceeds at a constant power level.
+Adding reactivity at this point will make the reactor supercritical, while subtracting reactivity will make it subcritical.

-Most neutrons produced in fission are "prompt", i.e., created with the fission products in less than about 10 nanoseconds (a "shake" of time).
-But certain fission products produce additional neutrons when they decay up to several minutes after their creation by fission.
-These delayed-release neutrons, a few percent of the total, are key to stable nuclear reactor control.
-Without delayed neutrons, in a reactor that was just barely above critical, reactor power would increase exponentially on millisecond or even microsecond timescales – much too fast to be controlled with current or near-future technology.
+Most neutrons produced in fission are "prompt", i.e., created with the fission products in less than about 10 nanoseconds (a "shake" of time), but certain fission products produce additional neutrons when they decay up to several minutes after their creation by fission.
+These delayed-release neutrons, a tiny fraction of the total, are key to stable nuclear reactor control.
+Without delayed neutrons, a reactor that was just barely supercritical would present a significant control problem, as reactor power would increase exponentially on millisecond or even microsecond timescales – much too fast to be controlled with current or near-future technology.

 Such a rapid power increase can also happen in a real reactor when the chain reaction is sustained without the help of the delayed neutrons.
-This is prompt criticality, the most extreme example of which is an exploding nuclear weapon where considerable design effort goes into keeping the core deep into prompt criticality for as long as possible until the greatest attainable percentage of material has fissioned.
+Suppose that the delayed neutron fraction for a particular reactor is 0.00700, or 0.700%.
+Suppose also that the reactor is highly supercritical and ΔK/K is 0.00700.